 - You can install the CPFS driver but cannot upgrade the CPFS driver.

-The CSI-CPFS plug-in is a Kubernetes CSI component that mounts CPFS file systems as volumes on pods for the use of applications.
+The CSI-CPFS plug-in is a Kubernetes CSI component that mounts CPFS volumes to application pods.

 The CPFS driver is a client driver that implements the CPFS protocol at the kernel layer.Relationship between the CSI-CPFS plug-in and the CPFS driver: